 OBSERVATION DECK, 4TH LEVEL

-The Observation Deck is re-open to the public as of Monday, May 5, 2014, with a new look and feel, thanks to the efforts of Visit Knoxville, in partnership with the City of Knoxville and the Public Building Authority, to renovate the information features.
+After years of little to no use, the Observation Deck was re-opened to the public as of Monday, May 5, 2014, with a new look and feel, thanks to the efforts of Visit Knoxville, in partnership with the City of Knoxville and the Public Building Authority, to renovate the information features.